matmoi/gopro-stream/README.md

 >> gateway must have two connection interfaces.
 One is required to connect to GoPro camera through wifi, the other is needed to forward stream to the server.
 It could be a cellular connection for mobile phones for instance, or a wired connection for computers.

 - connected to GoPro via wifi
-- use [goproh4](https://github.com/citolen/goproh4) npm package to control camera (notably start preview command)
+- rely on [goproh4](https://github.com/citolen/goproh4) npm package to control camera (notably start preview command)
 - receive stream from GoPro on an incoming udp link using [dgram](https://nodejs.org/api/dgram.html)
 - transmux stream using [mux.js](https://github.com/videojs/mux.js) npm package